Lana Turner: 1953–1957: MGM departure and film resurgence

 MGM then gave Turner the titular role of Diane de Poitiers in the period drama Diane (1956), which had originally been optioned by the studio in the 1930s for Greta Garbo.
 After completing Diane, Turner was loaned to 20th Century-Fox to headline The Rains of Ranchipur (1955), a remake of The Rains Came (1939), playing the wife of an aristocrat in the British Raj opposite Richard Burton.
-The production was rushed to accommodate a Christmas release and was completed in only three months, but it received unfavorable reviews from critics.
+The production was rushed to accommodate a Christmas release and was completed in only three months, and it received unfavorable reviews from critics.
 Meanwhile, Diane was given a test screening in late December 1955, and was met with poor response from audiences.
 Though an elaborate marketing campaign was crafted to promote the film, it was a box-office flop, and MGM announced in February 1956 that it was opting not to renew Turner's contract.
 Turner gleefully told a reporter at the time that she was "walking around in a daze.
 I've been sprung.
 After 18 years at MGM, I'm a free agent ...I used to go on a bended knee to the front office and say, please give me a decent story.
 I'll work for nothing, just give me a good story.
 So what happened?
 The last time I begged for a good story they gave me The Prodigal."
 At the time of her contract termination, Turner's films had earned the studio more than $50 million.

 In 1956, Turner discovered she was pregnant with Barker's child, but gave birth to a stillborn baby girl seven months into the pregnancy.
 In July 1957, she filed for divorce from Barker after her daughter Cheryl alleged that he had regularly molested and raped her over the course of their marriage.
 According to Cheryl, Turner confronted Barker before forcing him out of their home at gunpoint.
 Weeks after her divorce, Turner began filming 20th Century-Fox's Peyton Place, in which she had been cast in the lead role of Constance MacKenzie, a New England mother struggling to maintain a relationship with her teenage daughter.
 The film, directed by Mark Robson, was adapted from Grace Metalious' best-selling novel of the same name.
 Released in December 1957, Peyton Place was a major blockbuster success, which worked in Turner's favor as she had agreed to take a percentage of the film's overall earnings instead of a salary.
 She also received critical acclaim, with Variety noting that "Turner looks elegant" and "registers strongly", and, for the first and only time, she was nominated for an Academy Award for Best Actress.
 Though grateful for the nomination, Turner would later state that she felt it was not "one of my better roles".